 Figure 3.
 One sees here a 4 mm square array of twenty-five 200 keV electrons propagating through the Wien filter set for 100 degrees of precession.
 Horizontal focus is just before the beam leaves the steel (green).
 The coils aren't seen because this is view is of the electric field model and OPERA automatically drops coils when computing electric fields.
 I imported the magnetic fields from a magnetic field calculation with identical mesh so I could use both E and B fields in calculating particle trajectories as shown.

 Note: (placed here because it fits).
 The hole in the nickel plate is 15 mm diameter, the same as the electrode spacing.
-This appears to be the defining aperture as it's integrated into the CF flange.
+The beam tube is presumably smaller.